json-api/json-api/format/index.md

 }
 ```

-In this example, the comment with id `123` is added to the list of comments
-for the article with id `1`.

-If the client makes a `DELETE` request to the *relationship URL*, the server
+If the client makes a `DELETE` request to a *relationship URL*, the server
-**MUST** delete the specified members from the relationship or return a
+**MUST** delete the specified members from the relationship or return a `403
-`403 Forbidden` response.
+Forbidden` response.
+If all of the specified resources are able to be
+removed from, or are already missing from, the relationship then the server
+**MUST** return a successful `204 No Content` response.

+> Note: As described above for `POST` requests, this approach helps avoid
+pointless race conditions between multiple clients making the same changes.

-The members are specified in the same way as in the `POST` request.
+Relationship members are specified in the same way as in the `POST` request.

+In the following example, comments with IDs of `12` and `13` are removed
+from the list of comments for the article with ID `1`:

 ```text
 DELETE /articles/1/links/comments